munificent/craftinginterpreters/book/compiling-expressions.md

 beginning of `parsePrecedence()`, we look up a prefix parser for the current token.
 The first token is *always* going to belong to some kind of prefix expression, by definition.
-It may turn out to be nested as an operand inside one or more infix expressions, but as you read the code from the left to right, the first thing you hit is always some prefix expression.
+It may turn out to be nested as an operand inside one or more infix expressions, but as you read the code from left to right, the first thing you hit is always some prefix expression.

 After parsing that, which may consume more tokens, the prefix expression is